emlinhax/raybot-zero/README.md

 # raybot-zero

-kernel-mode csgo cheat without the need of a user-mode controller.
+kernelmode csgo cheat without the need of a usermode controller.

 note: offsets outdated, gafAsyncKeyState offset might differ for you (keyinput.h)